bvbfan/sqlxx/README.md

 Motivation:
 -----------
-  * extramly low-memory-footprint (it depends on result set)
+  * extremely low-memory-footprint (it depends on result set)
   * blazing fast speed (it depends on intra/inter net connection speed)
   * interact with stl algorithms
   * interact with range-based 'for' loops